 All Sensear devices have passed the required hearing protection industry certifications to ensure effective communication with hearing protection.
-When it comes to noise, there are three main types of noise frequencies that Sensear's SENS® Technology analyzes: Broadband Noise, Impulse Noise, and Tonal Noise.
-For all these types of noises, SENS® will recognize each frequency and limit their maximum output to 82dB in noise up to 105dB, and for the Extreme Noise Headsets, up to 120dB.
+When it comes to noise, there are three main types of noise frequencies that Sensear's SENS® Technology analyzes: broadband noise, impulse noise, and tonal noise.
+For all these types of noises, SENS® will recognize each frequency and limit their maximum output to 82 dB(A) in noise up to 105 dB(A), and for the Extreme Noise Headsets, up to 120 dB(A).

 Broadband noise (also called wideband noise) is "noise whose sound energy is distributed over a wide section of the audible range" (Acoustic Glossary: Sound and Vibration Terms and Definitions).
 Broadband noise can be anything from speech frequencies to loud machinery frequencies, where the noise has random or broad patterns.

 Impulse noise is noise characterized by sharp, brief increases in dB volume.
 High-decibel impulse noises can cause temporary or permanent hearing loss, as they are constant and deafening.
 Examples of impulse noises include jackhammers or gunfire.